 #6 The rebels – facial recognition hackers

 Despite this technical and legal arsenal designed to protect data, citizens, and their

 confuse face detection devices.
-He has developed an algorithm which creates special makeup to fool the software.
-However, he has chosen not to bring his product to market after realizing how easily it could be used by criminals.
+He has developed an algorithm that creates special makeup to fool the software.
+However, he has chosen not to bring his product to market after realizing how easily criminals could use it.

 - In Germany, Berlin artist Adam Harvey has come up with a similar device known as

 mask to hack the Face ID face recognition function of Apple's iPhone X. However, the hack is too complicated to implement for large-scale exploitation.

 - Around the same time, researchers from a German company revealed a hack that allowed them to bypass the facial authentication of Windows 10 Hello by printing a facial image in infrared.

-- Forbes announced in an article dated 31 May 2018 that researchers from the University of Toronto have developped an algorithm to disrupt facial recognition software (aka privacy filter).
+- Forbes announced in an article from May 2018 that researchers from the University of Toronto have developed an

 In short, a user could apply a filter that modifies specific pixels in an image before putting it on the web.
-These changes are imperceptible to the human eye, but are very confusing for facial recognition algorithms.
+These changes are imperceptible to the human eye but are very confusing for facial recognition algorithms.

-- Make sure the captured image has been done from a person and not from a photograph (2D), a video screen (2D) or a mask (3D), (liveness check or liveness detection)
+- Make sure the captured image has been done from a person and not from a photograph (2D), a video screen (2D) or a mask (3D), (liveness check or

-- Make sure that facial images (morphed portraits) of two or more individuals have not been joined into a reference document such as a passport.
+- Make sure that facial images (morphed portraits) of two or more individuals have not been joined into a reference document, such as a passport.

 #7 Further together – towards hybridized solutions

-It's clear that the identification and authentication solutions of the future will borrow from all aspects of biometrics.
+The identification and authentication solutions of the future will borrow from all aspects of biometrics.

-It's our job to envisage it together, and make it happen through high-added-value biometric projects.
+It's our job to envisage it together and make it happen through high-added-value biometric projects.

-Now it's your turn
+Now it's your turn.

 The months to come hold many changes in store.
-Certainly we can't claim to predict all the important topics that will emerge in the short term future.
-Can you fill in some of the gaps?
+Indeed, we can't claim to predict all the essential topics that will emerge in the short term future.

-If you've something to say on facial recognition apps, tech or trends, a question to ask, or have simply found this article useful, please leave a comment in the box below.
+If you've something to say on face recognition, tech or trends, a question to ask, or have simply found this article useful, please leave a comment in the box below.